zng-ui/zng/TODO/_current.md

         - Border can impl as a polygonal outline.
             - Need to impl path rendering first?
                 - Not sure if all styles are supported.
-        - Margin can add to the inline_advance?
-            - CSS ignores the vertical, but we could have it?
-        - What about min-max-size.
-            - Lets disable for now.

 * Implement `LayoutDirection` for `flow!`.